fernandatote/FlexRedunzl/README.md

 ### Technical Architecture

-Website developed using: HTML, JS and CSS.
+Website developed using: HTML and CSS.